matn7/CS-Notes/src/main/java/spring/SPRING-CLOUD.md

 **Transport**

-- How the service is called.
+- How the service called.
 - HTTP and MQ.

 ### SOAP